-The invention of the Automatic Core Saw was created by Frank Frisina in Perth, 1995.
+The invention of the automatic core saw was created by Frank Frisina in Perth, 1995.

-Sales were good, all over the world.
+Sales was good, all over the world.

 Differences Between Almonte & Corewise

-However, Frank did listen to Core Saw Operators feedback and acted on their needs.
+However, Frank did listen to core saw operators' feedback and acted on their needs.